Seminars AGTEK's Earthwork Software Products

 and GPS AutoPirate automatic control options).
 AGTEK retired the

-Graphic Grade 3D product line in 2016 (it's still supported but no longer
+Graphic Grade 3D product line in 2016 (it's no longer

 GPS field control applications:

-(RTK GPS machine guidance).
+(RTK GPS machine guidance tool).
 Earthwork Software Services does not provide training

 for these legacy and current AGTEK field control applications.

 Earthwork Software Services' training seminars are narrowly focused on creating,

 editing, and manipulating 3D site surface models using AGTEK's Windows-based